Ombosoft/paint-match/README.md

 This project is licensed under multiple licenses:

 - The source code is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.
-- The music is licensed under the Creative Commons CC0.
-See [LICENSE-MUSIC.txt](LICENSE-MUSIC.txt) for the full license text.
+- The music is licensed under the [Creative Commons CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).